Types of Degrees Culinary Arts Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of culinary arts majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Hispanic or Latino||129|

-Culinary Arts appeals to people across the globe.
+Students from other countries are interested in Culinary Arts, too.
 About 5.7% of those with this major are international students.
 The most popular countries for students from outside the country are: